ABOUT THE SOCIETY

 items following the restoration of Schwerkolt Cottage and the development of the Museum Complex.

-Mission Statement: To foster historical interest and knowledge; to collect, document, research, preserve and exhibit items that show how people have lived and worked in the development of the Whitehorse area from human settlement to the present day.
+MISSION STATEMENT: The purpose of the Society is to foster historical interest and knowledge.
+To collected, document, research, preserve and exhibit items that show how people have lived and worked in the Whitehorse area.

 Its scope is the suburbs of Blackburn, Blackburn North, Blackburn South, Burwood East, Forest Hill, Mitcham, Nunawading, Vermont and Vermont South.